DylanTai/PDF-to-TXT/README.md

 - **Missing items in output**:
   1. First, try **high** enhancement level
+  2. Use `pdftotext_test.py` to inspect preprocessed images
-  2. Check the console output for statistics on missing items
+  3. Check the console output for statistics on missing items
-  3. Verify items have unit markers (EA, PC, LB, etc.)
+  4. Verify items have unit markers (EA, PC, LB, etc.)
 - **Memory errors**:
   - Reduce batch size to 10 or 5 in the script
   - Close other applications to free up RAM